Gaza-Israel violence prompts stepped-up mediation efforts

 Gaza's Joint Command of armed factions, of which Hamas is a part, claimed responsibility for the rocket fire overnight, saying it would "respond to every attack by the enemy against its positions and against our people".

-Prime Minister Benjamin Netanyahu on Tuesday said the military had struck Hamas targets for ten days straight and was preparing for the possibility of an extended round of violence.
+Later on Friday, Israeli Defence Minister Benny Gantz said the military "will attack the attackers in turn, inflicting serious damage".

-"We have adopted a policy that fires are like rockets ...
-Hamas will be making a very great mistake if it continues like this," Netanyahu said in a statement to mayors of Israeli towns near the Gaza border.
+"The people of Gaza suffer because of Hamas and we will continue to protect the residents of the south and the citizens of Israel," Gantz said following a meeting with military chiefs.

-Hamas spokesman Fawzi Barhoum accused Israel of tightening restrictions on movement and commerce in Gaza, which Israel has blockaded since 2007 citing security concerns from Hamas militants.
+Hamas spokesman Fawzi Barhoum accused Israel of tightening restrictions on Gaza, which Israel has blockaded since 2007 citing security concerns from Hamas.

 Israel "undermines the life of (Gaza's) people and bombs resistance positions, and therefore they have to bear responsibility and pay the price", Barhoum said.

-(Reporting by Nidal al-Mughrabi in Gaza and Rami Ayyub in Tel Aviv; Editing by Nick Macfie)
+(Reporting by Nidal al-Mughrabi in Gaza and Rami Ayyub in Tel Aviv; Editing by Nick Macfie and Giles Elgood)

 ((Rami.Ayyub@thomsonreuters.com;))